-In an effort to meet the orthopedic needs in our community, Mallard Creek Surgery Center will begin increasing access for elective surgeries on Monday, May 11th, 2020.
+In an effort to meet the orthopedic needs in our community, Mallard Creek Surgery Center began increasing access for elective surgeries on Monday, May 11th, 2020.
 As an essential business, the decision to increase access to care is based on careful consideration and understanding of the needs of the orthopedic and physical therapy patients in the communities we serve.
 We understand that orthopedic conditions are not put on hold during a pandemic, and we appreciate your patience as we navigate solutions to provide the same world-class care you’ve come to know in the safest way possible.

 To provide the safest environment for our patients and providers, we have implemented the following measures: